Radko Gudas

-Radko Gudas (born 5 June 1990) is a Czech professional ice hockey defenceman for the Florida Panthers in the National Hockey League (NHL).
-He has previously played in the NHL for the Tampa Bay Lightning, Philadelphia Flyers and the Washington Capitals.
+Radko Gudas (born 5 June 1990) is a Czech professional ice hockey player who is a defenceman and captain for the Anaheim Ducks in the National Hockey League (NHL).
+He has previously played in the NHL for the Tampa Bay Lightning, Philadelphia Flyers, Washington Capitals, and the Florida Panthers.

-The son of Leo Gudas, who competed for Czechoslovakia at the 1992 Winter Olympics.
-Gudas was raised in Kladno, and played for HC Rabat Kladno.
-He moved to North America in 2009, spending one season with the Everett Silvertips of the major junior Western Hockey League before the Tampa Bay Lightning selected him 66th overall in the 2010 NHL Entry Draft.
+The son of Leo Gudas, who competed for Czechoslovakia at the 1992 Winter Olympics, Gudas was raised in Kladno, and played for HC Rabat Kladno.
+He moved to North America in 2009, spending one season with the Everett Silvertips of the major junior Western Hockey League before the Tampa Bay Lightning selected him 66th overall in the 2010 NHL entry draft.
 Internationally Gudas played for the Czech Republic national junior team at two World Junior Championships and for the senior team at the 2014 Winter Olympics.
+He won a gold medal with the Czechs at the 2024 IIHF World Championship.

 Playing career

 Junior

 Gudas played in the Czech Extraliga with HC Kladno during the 2008–09 season.
 Gudas was selected by the Everett Silvertips of the Western Hockey League (WHL) in the first round of the CHL Import Draft with the 20th pick.
-After going un-drafted in the 2009 NHL Entry Draft, Gudas was invited to the Los Angeles Kings training camp that year but was not offered a contract.
+After going un-drafted in the 2009 NHL entry draft, Gudas was invited to the Los Angeles Kings training camp that year but was not offered a contract.
 He then joined the Silvertips that fall.
 He had a strong season with the Silvertips, posting 7 goals, 30 assists, and 151 penalty minutes.
-His play for the Silvertips paid off when he was selected by the Tampa Bay Lightning in the 2010 NHL Entry Draft with their 3rd-round draft pick.
-Gudas participated in the 2010 Lightning developmental camp that ran from 10–14 July.
-On 8 August 2010, the Lightning announced they had signed Gudas to a three-year entry-level contract.
+His play for the Silvertips paid off when he was selected by the Tampa Bay Lightning in the 2010 NHL entry draft with their third-round draft pick.
+Gudas participated in the 2010 Lightning developmental camp that ran between 10 and 14 July.
+On 8 August 2010, the Lightning announced they had signed Gudas to a three-year, entry-level contract.